mroderick/blog.jekyll/geeks-welcome-to-berlin/index.md

 If you're visiting via an airport, you'll probably want to go to Alexanderplatz and then get your bearings from there.

-Then in doubt, or if you're not going to Alexanderplatz, The [BVG journey planner](http://www.bvg.de/index.php/en/index.html) is quite good, as are the route planning apps (see below).
+When in doubt, or if you're not going to Alexanderplatz, The [BVG journey planner](http://www.bvg.de/index.php/en/index.html) is quite good, as are the route planning apps (see below).

 ### From TXL
 From Tegel Airport, the easiest way to get to Alexanderplatz is to take the "TXL" bus route that goes directly there.
 You'll need an AB ticket, which will cost €2.60 and is valid for the rest of your journey inside the AB zone.